-To showcase the development successes and continued opportunities available along El Cajon Boulevard, The Boulevard BIA and The Urban Land Institute San Diego-Tijuana hosted an update to the successful 2014 investor tour.
+To showcase the development successes and continued opportunities available along El Cajon Boulevard, on October 18, 2017 The Boulevard BIA and The Urban Land Institute San Diego-Tijuana hosted an update to their successful 2014 investor tour.

 MTS generously provided two large articulated busses which were both filled to standing room only.